Can Newtonian Gravity Produce Quantum Entanglement?: Introduction

+A recent study \cite{Aziz:2025ypo} posits that classical gravity, when coupled with mesoscopic quantum matter, can indeed generate entanglement, despite the classical nature of the mediating field.
+This claim stands in stark contrast to the dynamical constraints argued in \cite{Marletto:2025asw, Marletto:2025fpm}, which maintain that the detection of gravity-mediated entanglement constitutes a definitive probe of quantum gravity \footnote{See \cite{Nandi:2024jyf} for a theoretical model to explore the quantum nature of gravity.}.
+The apparent contradiction between the explicit calculations in \cite{Aziz:2025ypo} and the GIE no-go theorems \cite{Marletto:2017kzi, Bose:2017nin} indicates a critical need to bridge the gap between abstract information-theoretic principles and concrete field-theoretic models.
+While the GIE argument is robust in its generality, its lack of attribution to specific exemplar gravity-matter models leaves it vulnerable to interpretational loopholes arising from technical subtleties in perturbative calculations.

-Though the GIE argument is sound, it is very general without attribution to specific exemplar gravity-matter models.
-This can create loopholes in some technical, detailed calculations, such as the one in \cite{Aziz:2025ypo}.
-To address such issues, in this note, we consider a specific quantum-matter and gravity model from the perspective of source theory.
-In this way, we will see that all the subtle issues regarding GIE become transparent, thus justifying its validity in the concrete contexts.
-Firstly, we define the quantum bodies as the mesoscopic superposed states of a $Z_2$ parity of some physical observables, such as the sign of an electric dipole or a mass quadrupole.
-The GIE protocol is to examine whether gravity can entangle a pair of such quantum bodies that are spatially separated.
-These mesoscopic quantum bodies for the GIE protocol play a similar role to the microscopic spin-$1/2$ particles in the Stern-Gerlach experiment.
-Secondly, we will generalize the source theory for the classical Newtonian gravity to three possible scenarios of dealing with the gravity interactions between quantum bodies: (I) the mini-superspace approach to quantum gravity by just quantizing the parity of the gravitational tidal field sourced by the quantum mass quadrupole; (II) the semiclassical gravity approach by sourcing the Newtonian potential by the expectation value of the mass quadrupole; (III) the stochastic gravity approach by appending the semiclassical gravity with a Langevin-type noise due to fluctuation of the parity of quantum mass quadrupole.
+In this Letter, we address this issue by analyzing entanglement dynamics within a rigorous source-theory framework.
+Rather than relying on generic arguments, we construct a concrete model of gravity-matter interaction to examine the validity of the GIE protocol against the claims of classical-induced entanglement.
+We define our quantum bodies as mesoscopic superposed states characterized by the $Z_2$ parity of physical observables, specifically modeling them as mass quadrupoles.
+These mesoscopic quantum bodies for the GIE protocol play an analogous role to the microscopic spin-$1/2$ particles in the Stern-Gerlach experiment.

+To systematically test the capacity of gravity to entangle these sources, we generalize the classical Newtonian source theory into three distinct interaction scenarios: (I) the mini-superspace approach to quantum gravity by just quantizing the parity of the gravitational tidal field sourced by the quantum mass quadrupole; (II) the semiclassical gravity approach by sourcing the Newtonian potential by the expectation value of the mass quadrupole; (III) the stochastic gravity approach by appending the semiclassical gravity with a Langevin-type noise due to fluctuation of the parity of quantum mass quadrupole.